Welcome to the next instalment of our Barcelona blog. If you didn’t read Part One, you can do so by clicking this link.

 The locals also affectionately call this building Casa dels Ossos (House of Bones) because of the way it looks.

 Its said that the top of the building, where the middle tower, cross and bulb is, resembles a lance.
 The arched roof and tile works resemble the spine of a dragon.
-The lance being plunged into the back of the beast.
-Another reference to the patron saint of Catalonia, Sant Jordi.
+The lance being plunged into the back of the beast, another reference to the patron saint of Catalonia, Sant Jordi.

-I could honestly waffle on about Gaudí all day but I think I will leave it there for now for fear of boring you stupid !
 We finish our blog with yet more food photos from a super little place we found called Ciudad Condal (Ciutat Comtal) for quality tapas.
 You can find it on Rambla de Catalunya in the Eixample district of the city.
 Worth the visit.
 Just look how incredible it all looks, it tasted fantastic.

 As always please leave us a comment below, did you like our blog ?
 Are there any places in Barcelona you love to visit ?
 Is Barca on your bucket list ?
 Let us know.